 To that end, the Citywide Tree Project consisted of three primary components: 1) a new Title 11, Trees; 2) amendments to the Portland Zoning Code; and 3) a set of customer service improvements.
 Title 11 is a new Title that combines tree requirements associated with development projects and tree requirements when no development is also proposed under one code, the Tree Code.
 The Tree Code was effective January 1, 2015.
-The Zoning Code contained tree regulations prior to the adoption of Title 11 including tree planting specifications for tree planting in parking lots, new single family development projects as well as preservation standards for land divisions and environmentally sensitive areas of the city.
+The Zoning Code contained tree regulations prior to the adoption of Title 11.
+These included tree planting specifications for parking lots and new single family development projects as well, and preservation standards for land divisions and environmentally sensitive areas of the city.
 The amendments to the zoning code served as an update to already existing tree standards.
-Customer service improvements were made such as creating a single point of contact for tree-related questions, and improving inspections.
+Customer service improvements were made, including the creation of a single point of contact for tree-related questions and improvements to the inspections process.
 The outcomes of the Citywide Tree Project are administered by two bureaus, the Bureau of Development Services (BDS) and Portland Parks and Recreation Urban Forestry (Parks Urban Forestry).